-The penalty for a conviction of unauthorized disclosure includes up to 10 years in prison, a large fine, or both.
+The criminal penalties for a conviction of unauthorized disclosure include up to 10 years in prison, a large fine, or both.

-It is important to understand the type of confidential information that is included in the statute.
-For purposes of this statute, information is considered classified if it:
+It is important to understand the type of confidential information covered by the statute.
+For purposes of this statute, classified information:

 - Concerns the nature, preparation, or use of any code, cipher, or cryptographic system of the U.S. or any foreign government

 - Concerns the design, construction, use, maintenance, or repair of any device used, prepared, or planned for use by the U.S. or any foreign government for cryptographic or communication intelligence purposes

 - Concerns the communication intelligence activities of the United States or any foreign government

 - Is obtained by the processes of communication intelligence from the communications of any foreign government

 Classified information is information designated by a U.S. Government Agency or another part of the intelligence community for restricted dissemination.
 The restrictions are for reasons of national security.
 An intelligence agency may create classified information.
 A government contractor may receive it.
 In any case, unlawful release of such information would damage national security.

 The government has different ways it labels information as classified.
 The President sets forth the classification process by executive order.
 The order directs executive branch agencies in safeguarding, classifying, and declassifying confidential or sensitive information.
 President Obama issued the most recent executive order in this area (E.O.
 13,526).
 It includes three levels of classification: